Finn Bálor: Bálor Club (2017–2018)

 In the weeks leading up to SummerSlam, Bálor began a feud with Elias after he inadvertently interrupted one of his performances.
-This led to a No Disqualification match between the two, where Elias defeated Bálor after interference from Bray Wyatt.
-This led to a match between the two, where Wyatt was able to score a victory over Bálor.
-The two faced off in a rematch at SummerSlam on 20 August, where Bálor returned his "Demon King" character and defeated Wyatt.
-The feud between the two continued throughout the following months and led to another match, on 24 September at No Mercy where Bálor once again defeated Wyatt.
-The two were also set to face in a rematch between Bálor's "Demon King" and Wyatt's "Sister Abigail" at TLC.
-However, Wyatt was ruled out for the event on 20 October due to an illness, and was instead replaced by AJ Styles.
-Although he defeated Styles, the two showed mutual respect and gestured the "Too Sweet" hand symbol to each other following the match.
-At the Survivor Series event on 19 November, Bálor took part of the traditional inter-brand five–on–five elimination match as part of Team Raw where he was the fifth man eliminated by Randy Orton, although his team was ultimately victorious.
+This led to a No Disqualification match between the two, which Bálor lost after interference from Bray Wyatt.
+This led to a match between the two, where Wyatt defeated Bálor.
+At SummerSlam on 20 August, Bálor returned his "Demon King" character and defeated Wyatt in a rematch.
+The feud between the two continued throughout the following months and led to another match on 24 September at No Mercy, where Bálor once again defeated Wyatt.
+The two were also set to face in a rematch between Bálor's "Demon King" and Wyatt's "Sister Abigail" at TLC on 20 October.
+However, Wyatt was ruled out for the event due to an illness, and was instead replaced by AJ Styles.
+Bálor defeated Styles, and following the match, the two showed mutual respect, gesturing the "Too Sweet" hand symbol to each other.
+At the Survivor Series event on 19 November, Bálor took part in the traditional inter-brand five–on–five elimination match as part of Team Raw where he was the fifth man eliminated by Randy Orton, although his team was ultimately victorious.

-On 1 January 2018 episode of Raw, Bálor teamed with Luke Gallows and Karl Anderson to defeat Elias and The Miz Touareg (Curtis Axel and Bo Dallas) in a six–man tag team match.
+On 1 January 2018 episode of Raw, Bálor teamed with Luke Gallows and Karl Anderson to defeat Elias and The Miztourage (Curtis Axel and Bo Dallas) in a six–man tag team match.
 The following week, the trio officially reunited and formed "Bálor Club", an homage to their former stable.
 That same night, they defeated Intercontinental Champion Roman Reigns and Raw Tag Team Champions Seth Rollins and Jason Jordan in a six–man tag team match.
-On 28 January, at the 2018 Royal Rumble, Bálor entered his first Royal Rumble match at number 2, lasting over 57 minutes and eliminating four participants before being eliminated by John Cena.
+On 28 January, at the Royal Rumble, Bálor entered his first Royal Rumble match at number 2, lasting over 57 minutes and eliminating four participants before being eliminated by John Cena.
 Bálor competed for the first time in an Elimination Chamber match at the namesake pay–per–view on 25 February, where he entered last but was the second participant eliminated by Braun Strowman.
 Over the next two months, Bálor started a short feud with The Miz and Seth Rollins over the Intercontinental Championship, which led to a triple threat match at WrestleMania 34 on 8 April (which was also Bálor's Wrestlemania debut) where Rollins won the title.
 At the Greatest Royal Rumble event on 27 April, Bálor once again unsuccessfully challenged for the Intercontinental Championship in a fatal four–way ladder match against Rollins, Miz and Samoa Joe.
 Bálor competed in a Money in the Bank ladder match on 17 June, however, the match was ultimately won by Braun Strowman.